ztyreg/minisql/README.md

-# minisql
+# Minisql

 ## Introduction

+A DBMS (Database Management System) from scratch.

-A DBMS with create table/drop table/select/insert/delete operations.
-Implemented SQL interpreter, record manager and memory buffer with page replacement algorithm.
+**Supported operations:** create table/drop table/select/insert/delete operations.

+**Other features:** SQL interpreter, record manager and memory buffer with page replacement algorithm (LRU).

+## Get Started

 Executable and test files are in the `cmake-build-debug/src/` folder.